CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/LittleFS_and_Flash_Notes_and_Lessons.md

 * Chip: MT29F1G 1Gib (128MiB)
     * NAND FLASH
     * Datasheet: https://www.farnell.com/datasheets/3151163.pdf
+    * Sizes:
+        * Page Size: 2048 bytes (+ error correction)
+        * Block Size: 64 pages = 128 KiB = 131072 bytes
+        * Plane (entire chip) Size: 1024 blocks = 128 MiB = 134217728 bytes
+        * Chip Size = 2048 bytes per page * 64 pages per block * 1024 blocks per plane
+        * You can write one PAGE at a time, but you have to erase a whole BLOCK at a time.

 * SPI DMA is faster.
 * The MT29F1G chip requires that the CS line be driven to inactive between writes, otherwise the chip/system goes unresponsive.